Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Mean-Field theory

-Going beyond this heuristic explanation, we now provide a more formal and quantitative description of the phenomenology discussed above, which is valid for any short and wide 2D material-based JJ coupled with an LC quantum harmonic oscillator.
+Beyond the intuitive picture presented above, we now provide a more formal and quantitative description of the phenomenology discussed, which is valid for any short and wide 2D material-based JJ coupled with an LC quantum harmonic oscillator.
 By calculating the expectation value of the current operator, see Eq.~\eqref{eq:Current_term_andreev_continuum}, on the ground-state of the matter sector $\ket{F_0}$, shown in Eq.~\eqref{eq:MF-matGS}, for $\varphi=\pi$, one finds $\bra{F_0} \hat{I}_{\rm A}\ket{F_0}=\frac{\mathcal{N} \Delta_0}{\phi_0} \int_{-\infty}^{+\infty} \frac{dk}{2\pi} \tau(k) \sin(\theta_k) $.
 This result indicates that, at $\varphi = \pi$, the supercurrent is nonzero if there is a finite range of $k$ such that $\theta_k \neq n\pi$ ($n$ is an integer), namely, if the ground state is populated by quasiparticles that occupy states which are expressed as linear combinations of the upper ($j=+$) and lower ($j=-$) ABSs.
 In App.~\ref{app:Self-consistent problem}, one finds the dependence of $\theta_{k}$ on the mean fields introduced in Eqs.~\eqref{eq:MF_terms}.
 For small $\alpha$, such that $|\alpha|\ll 1$, one has $\sin(\theta_k)\approx g \alpha \tau(k)/\sqrt{1-\tau(k)}$ that means that a finite value of $\alpha$ is enough to generate a supercurrent at $\vphi=\pi$.
 Moreover, for small values of $|g \alpha|$, using Eq.~\eqref{eq:mf-Ek}, one finds

 by expanding it up to $\order{(g\alpha)^2}$, the energy density functional, at $\vphi=\pi$, can be written as

 where $\varepsilon_0=- n_{\rm v}\int_{0}^1 d \tau \rho(\tau)\sqrt{1-\tau}$.
 The expression above defines an instability condition, which is fulfilled when the quantity within the square brackets becomes non-positive.
 In this case, the ground-state energy no longer exhibits a minimum at $\alpha = 0$.
 Since the energy density functional is bounded from below, it must therefore possess at least one minimum at a finite value of $\alpha$.
 In particular, we define the critical coupling constant $g_{\rm c}$ as